matthewsullivan-wf/slate/helm/cerebral-docs/README.md

 ## TODO's

 - [ ] Verify that there aren't any sensitive values in environment section.
-Clean up unused secrets and environment vars `values.yaml`
+Clean up unused secrets and environment vars in `values.yaml`
 - [ ] Configure Liveness probe.
 See `values.yaml`
 - [ ] Enable CPU or memory based autoscaling for your application if possible.
 See `values.yaml`
 - [ ] If possible, raise your `minAvailable` and `autoscaling.minReplicas` to at least three for your application.
   This is a best practice which helps to ensure a highly available application.
-- [ ] Check if your container can run run as non-root user and update values.yaml accordingly
+- [ ] Check if your container can run as non-root user and update values.yaml accordingly
 - [ ] Upgrade to latest app-intelligence/messaging-sdk libraries.
 - [ ] Update your team name in the charts.yaml.
 - [ ] Select a serviceAvailabilityType in the charts.yaml.
+- [ ] Update the value `image.tag` in `values.yaml` to match the image produced by this PR.
+It should contain the necessary App Intelligence and Messaging SDK updates required to run in Kubernetes.
+- [ ] Check that all of the ports you are listening on are configured in your `service.yaml`

 ## Local Development